Kate Markgraf: International, 1998–2010

 In 1998, she made her international debut for the United States against Argentina, with Sobrero on the back of her jersey.
 She switched to Markgraf on the back of her jersey in 2004.
 She was the least experienced starter in the winning 1999 World Cup team and one of the youngest members of the team.
 The LA Times selected her to the All-World top 11 for her play at centerback that tournament.
 She started in the 2000 Olympic Games in Sydney, the 2004 Games in Athens, and was Co-Captain for the 2008 Games in Beijing.
 She won the silver medal in 2000, the gold in 2004, and the gold in 2008.
 She played 12 matches in 3 FIFA Women's World Cup, winning the title of World Champion in the 1999 World Cup hosted by the US.
 She was also a member of the teams that finished third in the 2003 World Cup hosted by the US and the 2007 World Cup hosted by China.

 In July 2010, after nearly a two-year break from international competition, she made her 200th career international appearance, in a friendly match against Sweden.
 She became the 10th woman in FIFA history to earn her 200th cap, a mark no male player has reached.
 She subsequently announced her retirement from the sport at the end of the WPS season, ending her professional career after playing 201 times for her country.

 International goals

 Broadcasting

 Markgraf was paired with Adrian Healey as a color commentator on ESPN's secondary broadcast team for the telecasts of the 2011 FIFA Women's World Cup.
-Markgraf worked as a color analyst for NBC during the 2012 London Olympics.
+She worked as a color commentator for NBC during the 2012 London Olympics and 2016 Rio Olympics.
 She has also worked as commentator for several US women's national team games on Fox Soccer and ESPN, as well as for college soccer on the Big Ten Network.
 She worked for ESPN FC during the 2015 FIFA Women's World Cup as a studio analyst and often appeared on SportsCenter during the tournament.
 She continued to work for ESPN in 2016, this time as a color analyst for men's soccer during the UEFA Euro 2016.